Roger Bolingbroke: Conspiracy

 In October 1440 he and Thomas Southwell produced a horoscope for Eleanor Cobham which predicted the death of King Henry, an event, which, if it were to have happened, would have meant the Duke of Gloucester would have become King and Eleanor his Queen.

-When the King heard of this prediction, The Kings Council charged Bolingbroke and Southwell, and another - John Home (or Hum), with conspiring to kill the King with necromancy.
+When the King heard of this prediction, The King’s Council charged Bolingbroke and Southwell, and another - John Home (or Hume), with conspiring to kill the King with necromancy.

 In addition to these scholars, a woman known as Margery Jourdemayne was also implicated.
 Jourdemayne was known as "The Witch of Eye" and was engaged in the conspiracy to provide spells and potions.
 She and Bolingbroke were the only two to be executed for their parts in the affair.

 Charges

 On 23 July 1441 Bolingbroke was brought before the Church authorities, and at St. Paul's Cross, London, he made a very public confession that his actions were not compatible with Christianity and he foreswore his diabolic activities.

 Around this time Bolingbroke also appeared before the Kings Council and was accused of treason as well as sorcery.
 At this point he accused his mistress, Eleanor Cobham, as having directed his actions.

 On 18 November of that year, Bolingbroke was brought from the Tower to the London Guildhall.
 The King's Commissioners found him guilty of various treasonable crimes.
 He was duly dragged on a hurdle that same day to Tyburn, where he was hanged, drawn and quartered.
 His head was displayed on London Bridge and his quartered body was distributed around the country.